 Politics and administration

-Since 2016, after the French National Assembly passed a territorial reform in 2014, Alsace found itself integrated into the larger administrative region of the Great East, together with the historical regions of Lorraine and Champagne.
+Since 2016, after the French National Assembly passed a territorial reform in 2014, Alsace has found itself integrated into the larger administrative region of the Great East, together with the historical regions of Lorraine and Champagne.
 The decision raised widespread opposition in Alsace.

-In 2019, the Senate and the French National Assembly approved the creation of the European Collectivity of Alsace, which will again give the country an institutional framework of its own, starting in January 2021.
-The new body will merge the departments of Haut-Rhin and Bas-Rhin.
-It will have executive autonomy within the Grand Est Region, of which it will continue to be a part.
+In 2019, the Senate and the French National Assembly approved the creation of the European Collectivity of Alsace, which has again given the country an institutional framework of its own, starting in January 2021.
+The new body has merged the departments of Haut-Rhin and Bas-Rhin.
+It has executive autonomy within the Grand Est Region, which it continues to be a part of.

 The Alsatian political movement continues to seek Alsace leaving the Grand Est region.
 It also demands some degree of legislative and executive autonomy.
 68% of the population backs the demand to leave Grand Est, according to a 2020 survey.